frogologist/frogologist.github.io/collections/_kb/course-progress-tracking-totara.md

 #### Content authoring tools

 While both Adapt and Articulate Rise both support the fundamental SCORM interactions, the two products are known to behave differently.
 A solution that might work for Adapt may not be supported by Articulate Rise, and vice versa.
-Other content authoring tools likewise would not necessarily support an approach utilised by Adapt or Articulate Rise.
+Other content authoring tools likewise would not necessarily support an approach utilized by Adapt or Articulate Rise.

 #### What about xAPI?